The Women in the Lineage of Jesus Christ

 Tamar: The Liar and Deceiver

 However, Onan did not want to comply so the Lord put him to death as well.
-Apparently, Judah considered Tamar a source of bad luck.
-For fear that his youngest son Shelah might die too if he married her, he told Tamar to live with her father while she waits for him to grow up.
+Judah considered Tamar a source of bad luck.
+For fear that his youngest son Shelah might die too if he married her, he told Tamar to live with her father while she waited for him to grow up.

 After the death of Judah’s wife, Tamar took an opportunity to keep her ties with her dead husband’s family.
-She tricked Judah into impregnating her by veiling her true identity and disguising as a prostitute.
+She tricked Judah into impregnating her by veiling her true identity and disguising herself as a prostitute.

 Judah was deceived and slept with her.
 God granted Tamar conception with not just one but two boys.
 Perez, one of the twins, is in Jesus’ lineage in fulfillment of the prophecy that the Messiah will come from the tribe of Judah (Genesis 49:10).